Plus, learn why some babies shouldn’t be swaddled and what to do when it’s time to stop swaddling baby.

-For a brand new mama, swaddling can seem like some secret jujitsu that only nurses and midwives have mastered.
+For a brand new mama, how to swaddle her baby can seem like some secret jujitsu that only nurses and midwives have mastered.
 I remember watching the nurses swaddle our first baby at the birth center and marveling at their skilled hands.
 And yet, when I tried to swaddle our son he’d break free in a matter of minutes.

 But soon my husband and I got the hang of it.
 And we learned two key things: